couchbaselabs/node-ottoman/CONTRIBUTING.md

 ## Code of Conduct
-This project and everyone who participates in it is governed by the [Ottoman Code of Conduct](https://github.com/couchbaselabs/node-ottoman/blob/master/CODE_OF_CONDUCT.md).
+This project and everyone who participates in it are governed by the [Ottoman Code of Conduct](https://github.com/couchbaselabs/node-ottoman/blob/master/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.